 Filipino Style Lasagna is a sweet, creamy and cheesy pasta dish with layers of juicy meat sauce and rich bechamel sauce in between.

 For the Filipino Style Lasagna Meat Sauce

 - 1 and 1/2 lbs ground beef

 - 2 tomatoes chopped

 - 1 large onion chopped

-- 1 and 1/2 cup Filipino style spaghetti sauce ( such as UFC or Del Monte) can be found in the Asian, Oriental Aisle
+- 2 cup Filipino style spaghetti sauce ( such as UFC or Del Monte) can be found in the Asian, Oriental Aisle

 - 2-3 tbsp cooking oil